MansMeg/BSDA/README.md

 - An individual computer assignment (approx. 10-12 h per week)

 ### Computer assignments
 Each week an individual computer assignment is done with a focus on computational aspects of Bayesian Statistics.
 Each assignment is completed individually and should follow the computer [assignment_template](https://github.com/MansMeg/BSDA/blob/master/templates/).
+There is also a [LaTeX template](https://github.com/MansMeg/BSDA/blob/main/templates/assignment_template.Rtex) that can be used on Overleaf.

 We also supply a Google Colab assignment template with all R packages installed (or rather code to install them).
 This is an alternative if there are problems with getting the code to run locally.
 The template can be found [here](https://github.com/MansMeg/BSDA/blob/main/templates/bsda_colab_template.ipynb) or can be open directly in Google Colab [here](https://colab.research.google.com/github/MansMeg/BSDA/blob/main/templates/bsda_colab_template.ipynb).